 2. I Shot the Sheriff

-Marley said the song was a call for justice, decrying the unprofessionalism of the police, although his former girlfriend Esther Anderson later came out to claim the song, particularly the lines “Every time I plant a seed, he say kill it before it grow”, had been inspired by his frustration with her doctor, who gave her birth control pills.
+Marley said the song was a call for justice, decrying the unprofessionalism of the police, although his former girlfriend Esther Anderson later came out to claim the song, particularly the lines “Every time I plant a seed, he say kill it before it grows”, had been inspired by his frustration with her doctor, who gave her birth control pills.

 It has the added distinction of being the last single Marley did with Tosh and Bunny before they embarked on solo careers.